-A New Zealand study published this week in the journal Alzheimer’s Research & Therapy showed that, compared with a usual diet, patients on a ketogenic diet improved in daily function and quality of life.
+A New Zealand study published in the journal Alzheimer’s Research & Therapy showed that, compared with a usual diet, patients on a ketogenic diet improved in daily function and quality of life.

 How did the study work?